Limbu language: Writing system

 As Te-ongsi Sirijunga Xin Thebe was astoundingly influential in spreading the Limbu script, culture, and language, Tasang monks came to fear that he might transform the social, cultural, and linguistic structure of Sikkim.
 Therefore, Tasang monks captured Sirijunga, bound him to a tree, and shot him to death with poisonous arrows.

-Both Limbu and Lepcha were ostensibly devised with the intent of furthering the spread of Buddhism.
+Both Limbu and Lepcha scripts were ostensibly devised with the intent of furthering the spread of Buddhism.
 However, Sirijanga was a Limbu Buddhist who had studied under Sikkimese high Lamas.
 Sirijanga was given the title 'the Dorje Lama of Yangrup'.

-The language and script's influential structure are mixture of Tibetan and Devanagari.
+The script has been influenced by Tibetan and Devanagari.
 Unlike most other Brahmic scripts, it does not have separate independent vowel characters, instead using a vowel carrier letter with the appropriate dependent vowel attached.

 The Limbu language and literature have been less practiced in Nepal since the last eighteenth century.
 The cultural identity of any community was taken as a threat to the national unification by ruling elites until the recent years.
 The use of the Limbu alphabet was banned and the possession of Limbu writings outlawed.
 There were no specific laws about it, but the Security Act was enforced for such cases under the strong directives of Kathmandu.

-Writing

 Limbu has its own unique writing system, which is similar to Tibetan and Sikkimese scripts.
-The Limbu script or Sirijunga script is unique and scientifically designed by King Sirijanga in the 9th century; it was later re-designed and popularized by Te-ongsi Sirijunga Xin Thebe and his followers in the 18th century.
-Since teaching of Limbu/Yakthung language and writing was banned by the Khas-Hindus in Nepal after the "Noon Pani Sandhi" between the Limbuwan and Gorkha Kingdom (Prithvi Narayan Shah), far more Limbus are literate in Nepali than in Limbu in Nepal.
+The Limbu script or Sirijunga script was created and popularized by Te-ongsi Sirijunga Xin Thebe and his followers in the 18th century.
+Since teaching of Limbu/Yakthung language and writing was banned by the Khasas in Nepal after the "Noon Pani Sandhi" between the Limbuwan and Gorkha Kingdom (Prithvi Narayan Shah), far more Limbus are literate in Nepali than in Limbu in Nepal.
 Although many Limbu books were written in Devanagari and Roman (English), now Limbus/Yakthungs have well-developed computerized writing system and many books are published in Limbu script or Sirijunga script.

-History of Kirat-Yakthung writing can be divided into the following ways:
+The historical development of Kirat-Yakthung writing can be organized into the following periods: